influxdata/docs-v2/content/influxdb/cloud-serverless/admin/billing/limits.md

 ### Storage-level

-The InfluxDB IOx storage engine enforces limits on the storage level that apply to all accounts (Free Plan and Usage-Based Plan).
+The InfluxDB v3 storage engine enforces limits on the storage level that apply to all accounts (Free Plan and Usage-Based Plan).

 - [Terminology](#terminology)
 - [Service-level limits](#limits)